On the day

 What time do the events start?

-Registration for all events (except Lisburn) will take place between 9.00-9.45am, with the first session starting promptly at 10.00am.
+Registration for all events (except Lisburn) will take place between 9.00-9.45am, with the first session starting promptly at 10.00am, except of Edinburgh and Swanea, where the first session will start promptly at 9.45am.
 At Lisburn, event registration will be between 9.00 - 9.20am, with the first session starting promptly at 9.30am.
 At all events, you must register upon arrival using your e-tickets at the registration desk.
 (These must be the updated tickets with full student details and NOT your reservation tickets)

 What time do the events finish?

 At most events, the last session will finish at 3.35pm.
+At Lisburn, the last session will finish at 3.00pm.
 Schools/colleges are encouraged to allow their students to stay for the duration of the event.
-Please see event timetables on the Planning your visit page for full event details and timings.
+Please see event timetables on the planning your visit page for full event details and timings.

 What information will be available on the day?